 - Part-time and vacation work

 - Money for lone parents

 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Recent graduates of this programme have gone into a wide range of careers including:
+Recent Biology BSc graduates have gone into a wide range of careers, including:

 - Clinical project assistant